UBC Advanced Research Computing

 Researchers looking for access to Compute Canada HPC and CC Cloud resources are encouraged to contact email@example.com, following the Westgrid Support for COVID-19 Research Projects guidance.

-PopData BC offers CaraSpace - a safe, secure place for researchers to store and analyse their data, while ensuring that privacy-sensitive data remains protected.
+PopData BC offers CaraSpace, a safe, secure place for researchers to store and analyze their data while ensuring that privacy-sensitive data remains protected.
 CaraSpace is available to an individual researcher, research team or organization needing to store sensitive personal information (e.g. health records).
 This information must have been legally obtained and proof of the authority to store and or use the information must be provided.